chadxz/kubernetes-the-hard-way-aws/README.md

 * One main point here is I didn't expose SSH ports, and am instead using AWS SSM for access.
   An SSH key must still be provisioned to the server though to use SSH/SCP tooling, but the access control is done using IAM instead of interface security groups or subnet network access control lists.
-* SSH/SCP via SSM requires you to setup a ProxyCommand in your SSH config.
+* SSH/SCP via SSM requires you to set up a ProxyCommand in your SSH config.
 See https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started-enable-ssh-connections.html

 ### Provisioning a CA and Generating TLS Certificates
 * https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/04-certificate-authority.md